|

 Sold out tickets on the Kereta Api website

-I checked tickets A MONTH from today and there are many sold out already!
+I checked tickets A MONTH in the future and many were already sold out!

-Available seats are sold at a discount if you book at the train station just before the train departs.
+Available seats are sold at a discount if you buy at the train station just before the train departs.

 How to book a ticket for the Indonesian trains